 HACC Supports Veterans and Active-Duty Personnel

-- HACC has the second largest active military/veteran population among colleges and universities in Pennsylvania.
+We are proudly YOURS.
+As the second largest active military and veteran population among public colleges and universities in Pennsylvania, you have…

-- Dependents of veterans and military personnel who are high school juniors or seniors can use military benefits for dual enrollment at HACC to earn high school and college credit simultaneously.
+- Choices for your high school juniors or seniors to use military benefits for dual enrollment at HACC to earn high school and college credit simultaneously

-- Veterans and military personnel receive three physical education credits or two physical education credits and one wellness credit if the basic training date occurred after 1993.
+- Options to receive three physical education credits or two physical education credits and one wellness credit if the basic training date occurred after 1993

-- Contact HACC's Military and Veteran Affairs Office (MVAO).
-You will receive a MVAO education briefing.
+- Please contact HACC's Military and Veteran Affairs Office (MVAO).
+This office will provide an MVAO education briefing about:

 - HACC's certification process